nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Example(s):**
 - `find n/alice alex john`
-  Returns all the contacts with names of Alice, Alex, and John.
+  This returns all the contacts with names of Alice, Alex, and John.

 **Potential error(s):**